abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 1. Open `config.sh` and edit the value of **ANSIBLE_PUBLIC_KEY_PATH** to point to the path of the ansible public key on disk.
 If you followed the instructions in **0-Initial-Setup-Stage**, this should be its path: `~/.ssh/ansible.pub`.
 2. Edit other parameters as needed.
 Note that:
-  1. You may wish to change domain names.
+  - You probably want to use a domain other than `issessions.ca` if you do not own that domain.
-  2. You may wish to give VMs more or less resources.
+  - You may wish to give VMs more or less resources.
-  3. You may wish to upgrade the OS images in use.
+  - You may wish to upgrade the OS images in use.
 3. Run scripts in ascending order.
 Select only the components you wish to build (See the "Modular Components" section).

 Go into the 1-Cloud-Resource-Provisioning-Stage directory:
 ```
-cd 1-Cloud-Resource-Provisioning-Stage
+cd 1-Cloud-Resource-Provisioning-Stage/
 ```

 Every script has two switches, an **up** switch and a **down** switch.
 The **up** switch builds infrastructure, whereas the **down** switch tears them down.
 For example, to build the vpn component, run: